marp-team/marp/website/docs/introduction/whats-marp.md

 ### Markdown

 [Markdown] is the one of most popular lightweight markup language.
 Marp ecosystem is based on [CommonMark], the consistent spec of Markdown.
-The author can focus to write story with keeping logical structure.
+The author can focus to write story with keeping logical structure and efficient writing speed.

 [markdown]: https://en.wikipedia.org/wiki/Markdown
 [commonmark]: https://commonmark.org/